vkiperman/resume/README.md

 Day to day activities include writing release notes, attending change control meetings, determining coding standards and best practices and working with release management to establish a release schedule.
 Attending and contributing to the Front-End Community Of Practice (COP), leading the Tech Book Club and, of course, writing code.

-_AngularJS, Backbone.js, Dojo.js, jQuery, Ajile_
+_AngularJS, Backbone.js, Dojo.js, jQuery, Agile_

 Acquity Group	Oct 2011 to Jan 2013 Front-End-Development Manager